-The ordinate y is calculated from equation (4.2) but the challenge is to find the differential volume dV of a differential element of the hemisphere which is a disk at a height y, of thickness dy and a radius r variable with y.
-The extremity of this disk is located, angular wise, at an angle  measured from x-axis.
-This is illustrated in figure 4.5.
-It should be noticed that the hemisphere is homogeneous meaning that the center of gravity and the centroid are coincident.
+The ordinate y is calculated from Equation (4.2), but the challenge is to find the differential volume dV of a differential element of the hemisphere, which is a disk at a height y, of thickness dy, and of radius r that varies with y.
+The extremity of this disk is located and the angle  measured from the x axis.
+This is illustrated in Figure 4.5.
+Note that the hemisphere is homogeneous, meaning that the center of gravity and the centroid are coincident.

-From trigonometric relationships in a right-angle triangle:
+From trigonometric relationships in a right triangle: